 PERF203X - Dance Explorations

 This course is designed for the undergraduate students of Lasell College, in partnership with the Boston Ballet School.
 Through lectures, readings, and practical applications, students will explore history and theory, gaining knowledge and understanding of the importance of the development of technique in relation to the artistry of ballet and modern dance.
 Students will also participate weekly in a ballet/modern technique class focusing on ballet technique, with an emphasis on contemporary movement.
 The dance portion of the class will be held at the Boston Ballet School Newton Studio and will be taught by Jamie Brege, faculty member at the Boston Ballet School.
-Transportation to the Boston Ballet School will be provided.
 This course fulfills the Area of Inquiry – Aesthetic [AI(A)].

 PERF108 - Dance Techniques

-This course is designed for students who are interested in mastering the basics of music literacy and their applications.
+This one-credit course is designed for students who are interested in mastering the basics of music literacy and their applications.
 This course prepares beginner to advanced beginner classical ballet students with the foundation necessary for progression to the intermediate and advanced levels.
 Every student’s ability is assessed, and training follows a curriculum under which each student progresses to his or her maximum potential.
 The course includes classical ballet vocabulary, technique, self-discipline, motivation, creativity, critical thinking, and confidence building.
-Transportation to the Boston Ballet School will be provided.
 This course can be repeated.

 PERF108X - Dance Techniques